Raft Down the Colorado River Through the Grand Canyon

 The Colorado River winds through massive canyon walls in one of the most scenic wonders of our world, the Grand Canyon.
-Join Muench Workshops pros Marc Muench and Michael Strickland for this photography workshop and expedition.
+Join Muench Workshops for this photography workshop and expedition.
 The workshop will begin in Flagstaff, two days before the expedition, where you will be given lessons on composition, technique, and image making in the field.
 Then, Arizona Raft Adventures will guide us on this eight-day expedition, rafting on the Colorado River.
-Following our eight days on the river, Marc and Michael will conduct a full day of image reviews, combined with post processing lessons, all with the images just captured on the expedition.
+Following our eight days on the river, we will conduct a full day of image reviews, combined with post processing lessons, all with the images just captured on the expedition.
 This will be held in a private meeting space in our hotel, with classroom-style seating so that everyone can participate, working on their own laptops.

 A motorized raft offers a great way to experience the Colorado River.
 Safe and comfortable, with plenty of room for camera equipment, it allows for more time to explore and photograph.
 Our river guides will share canyon geology, early river running history, river ecology, and many other facts and river lore.
 When you embark on this journey, everything needed for the entire expedition is carried on the raft.
 Arizona Raft Adventures pioneered the use of quiet engines and they are just big enough to steer our 32–34 foot long rafts.
 Their custom designed boat is comfortable, yet still offers excitement through the rapids.
 Our group size is small, allowing for everyone to spend time photographing in all the amazing locations.
 You will see 225 miles of the river from “put in” at Lee’s Ferry to “take-out” at Diamond Creek.
 Daily itinerary includes rafting, camping, hiking, swimming, and, of course, photography.